-It is very important that your doctor check you closely while you are receiving this medicine.
+It is very important that your doctor check you closely while you or your child are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Dizziness, lightheadedness, or fainting may occur with this medicine, especially when you get up suddenly from a lying or sitting position.
-Getting up slowly may help, but if the problem continues or gets worse, check with your doctor.
+Getting up slowly may help lessen this problem.
+Also, lying down for a while may relieve the dizziness or lightheadedness.

-This medicine will add to the effects of other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds; sedatives, tranquilizers, or sleeping pills; prescription pain medicine or narcotics; barbiturates or medicine for seizures; muscle relaxants, or other anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping pills, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop using this medicine.
 Check with your medical doctor or dentist before taking any of the above while you or your child are receiving this medicine.

 This medicine may cause sleep-related breathing problems (eg, sleep apnea, sleep-related hypoxemia).
 Your doctor may decrease your dose if you have sleep apnea (stop breathing for short periods during sleep) while using this medicine.

 This medicine may make you dizzy, drowsy, confused, or disoriented.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.